ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 ### Cloning a Repository

 Cloning is GitHub's term for downloading a repository from GitHub to your local computer.
 To clone a repository, we need to use the `git clone` command and then the URL of the remote repository.
-Let's clone the Programming Historian Jekyll repository.

 ```sh
 git clone https://github.com/USERNAME/REPOSITORY
 ```

 You can find the correct URL of a repository by clicking on the green `Code` button and then copying the URL.
+Do not copy the above example, since it's just a placeholder.
+You need to copy the URL of the repository you want to clone.

 <figure>
   <a href="https://docs.github.com/assets/cb-69468/mw-1440/images/help/repository/https-url-clone-cli.webp"><img src="https://docs.github.com/assets/cb-69468/mw-1440/images/help/repository/https-url-clone-cli.webp" class="image-popup"></a>